warelab/gramene-mongodb/search/README.md

 The search database contains collections for various types of biological object.
 ## Populating the genes collection
 The first step is to extract information on all the genes from the ensembl databases.
-This is done with a script based on https://github.com/EnsemblGenomes/eg-web-common/blob/master/utils/search_dump.pl The EnsemblGenomes team uses this to output xml formatted files for use in the ensembl search tool.
+Previously, this was done with a script based on https://github.com/EnsemblGenomes/eg-web-common/blob/master/utils/search_dump.pl The EnsemblGenomes team uses this to output xml formatted files for use in the ensembl search tool.
 Since we are using mongodb, it is more convient to work with JSON files.